aaronsb/mother-goose/docs/reference/tools.md

 2. **Manage Resources**: Always use `release_gosling` when you're done with a process to free up system resources.

+3. **Monitor Activity Status**: Use `get_gosling_status` to efficiently monitor all goslings and only retrieve full output when they're idle.

+4. **Prevent Context Overflow**: When managing multiple goslings, use the activity sensor to minimize token usage and prevent unnecessary output fetching.

-3. **Check Status Regularly**: Use `list_goslings` to monitor the status of all processes, especially for long-running tasks.
+5. **Check Status Regularly**: Use `list_goslings` to monitor the status of all processes, especially for long-running tasks.

-4. **Handle Errors Gracefully**: Check for error messages in the output and handle them appropriately.
+6. **Handle Errors Gracefully**: Check for error messages in the output and handle them appropriately.

-5. **Use Options Judiciously**: The `options` parameter in `run_goose` can provide more control, but be aware of compatibility with different Goose CLI versions.
+7. **Use Options Judiciously**: The `options` parameter in `run_goose` can provide more control, but be aware of compatibility with different Goose CLI versions.

-6. **Interactive Conversations**: Use `send_prompt_to_gosling` to have multi-turn conversations with running goslings, allowing for clarification, refinement, and follow-up questions.
+8. **Interactive Conversations**: Use `send_prompt_to_gosling` to have multi-turn conversations with running goslings, allowing for clarification, refinement, and follow-up questions.

-7. **Paginate Large Outputs**: For goslings with large outputs, use pagination parameters in `get_gosling_output` to view specific sections without overwhelming your context.
+9. **Paginate Large Outputs**: For goslings with large outputs, use pagination parameters in `get_gosling_output` to view specific sections without overwhelming your context.

+10. **Wait for Idle Status**: For the most efficient workflow, wait for a gosling to become idle (as reported by `get_gosling_status`) before fetching its output or sending a follow-up prompt.

 ## See Also